Unlocking Relief: Physiotherapy Strategies for Plantar Fasciitis

 Cold Therapy

 One of the quickest ways to alleviate the pain associated with plantar fasciitis is through cold therapy.
-Applying ice or a cold pack to the affected area for 15-20 minutes several times a day can reduce inflammation and numb the surrounding area, providing immediate relief.
+Applying ice or a cold pack to the affected area for 15-20 minutes multiple times throughout the day can help manage inflammation and provide a soothing sensation, offering quick comfort.

 Stretching Exercises